Seven Sleepers: Feast day

 The most recent edition of the Roman Martyrology commemorates the Seven Sleepers of Ephesus under the date of 27 July.
 The Byzantine calendar commemorates them with feasts on 4 August and 22 October.
 Syriac Orthodox calendars gives various dates: 21 April, 2 August, 13 August, 23 October and 24 October.

+Pop culture

+The Men of Angelos, also known as The Companions of the Cave, is a 1997 Iranian television series directed by Farajollah Salahshoor.
+It depicts the story of the Seven Sleepers, according to the Qur'an.